chongduan/chongduan.github.io/index.md

 ## [](#header-1)Publications

 *   Non‐contrast myocardial infarct scar assessment using a hybrid native T1 and magnetization transfer imaging sequence at 1.5T
+*   Non‐contrast myocardial infarct scar assessment using a hybrid native T1 and magnetization transfer imaging sequence at 1.5T
+*   Non‐contrast myocardial infarct scar assessment using a hybrid native T1 and magnetization transfer imaging sequence at 1.5T